gitgitgitgitgitgitgitgitgitgitgitgit/Micro-bit_door_alarm/README.md

-# Micro-bit_door_alarm
+#This project leverages two micro:bits, a magnet, and a computer to send Telegram alerts when a door is opened or closed.
+The first micro:bit detects the strength of the electromagnetic field from the magnet placed on the door.
+When the door is opened or closed, this change in the magnetic field is sensed and a signal is sent to the second micro:bit.
+The second micro:bit communicates with a computer via serial, and the computer then uses Telegram's API to send a message alerting you of the door's status.

-A Python project utilizing two micro:bits and a computer to send a Telegram message when a door is opened or closed.
+To set up the Telegram bot for this project, follow this guide to get your API key: https://core.telegram.org/bots#how-do-i-create-a-bot